N-Masi/safe/README.md

 ### Demos

-An example of using the package to collect metrics on 6 AIWP models across the territory, subregion, income, and landcover attributes is availabe in `demos/iclr_workflow.py`.
-It assesses the models using 2020 ERA5 data.
+An example of using SAFE to collect metrics on 6 AIWP models across the territory, subregion, income, and landcover attributes is availabe in `demos/iclr_workflow.py`.
+It generates error and fairness data by assessing the models on 2020 ERA5 data.
+To see the type of analysis that can be performed with this data, you can reproduce the figures and tables from the paper by running `demos/iclr_figs.py` and `demos/iclr_tables.py`, respectively.

+An interactive notebook utilizing SAFE to investigate territorial disparities is available in `demos/interactive_demo.ipynb`.

 <!-- Instructions to run on OSCAR: